jameshughes89/cs4XX-EvolutionaryComputation/site/assignments/tsp.rst

         * This is the value that will be used for calculating the distance of a Hamiltonian cycle
         * The length of this list should be equal to the instance's ``"DIMENSION"``
-        * For implementing the GA for TSP, consider pre-calculating a distance matrix from the list of coordinates

 Python provides a simple way to load JSON files directly into dictionaries.